rosudrag/claude-praxis/README.md

 This repository contains a **comprehensive methodology** for Claude Code that transforms how AI assists with software development.
 It's not just configuration — it's a complete system of principles, workflows, and practices.

-When you bootstrap a project with Claude Praxis, you get:
+When you bootstrap with Claude Praxis, you get:

+- **Semantic Code Understanding** - Serena MCP for intelligent code navigation
+- **Up-to-Date Documentation** - Context7 MCP for current library docs
+- **Structured Reasoning** - Sequential Thinking MCP for complex problems
 - **Hypothesis-Driven Development** - Test-first thinking as a core methodology
-- **Structured Problem-Solving** - Research workflows and multi-approach validation
-- **Semantic Code Understanding** - Serena MCP for intelligent code navigation
 - **Progressive Knowledge System** - CLAUDE.md → guides → ADRs → memories
 - **Project-Aware Instructions** - Customized to your actual tech stack and conventions

+## Two Bootstrap Modes

+Claude Praxis has two distinct modes that can run separately or together:

+### 1. Environment Setup (once per machine)

+Installs global tools that enhance Claude Code for **all** your projects:

+- **Serena MCP** - Semantic code understanding and navigation
+- **Context7 MCP** - Up-to-date library documentation in prompts
+- **Sequential Thinking MCP** - Structured reasoning for complex problems
+- **Specialized Agents** - Domain experts (architecture, TDD, debugging, etc.)

+### 2. Project Bootstrap (once per project)

+Sets up praxis methodology files for a **specific** project:

+- Customized `CLAUDE.md` with your conventions
+- Methodology guides (TDD, research, problem-solving)
+- Architecture Decision Records structure
+- Serena project configuration

 ## How To Use